-Antivirus software, including Microsoft Defender Antivirus, uses the identifiable label Trojan:Win32/Neoreblamy to identify a specific strain of the Neoreblamy trojan.
-Trojans are a type of malicious software that masquerade as genuine files or applications, tricking unsuspecting users into executing them and enabling the trojan to carry out its malicious objectives on compromised systems.
+Microsoft Defender Antivirus uses the label Trojan:Win32/Neoreblamy to identify a specific strain of the Neoreblamy trojan.
+Trojans are a type of malicious software that masquerades as genuine files or applications, tricking unsuspecting users into executing them and enabling the trojan to carry out its malicious objectives on compromised systems.

 The detection name Trojan:Win32/Neoreblamy is specifically assigned to this particular variant of the Neoreblamy trojan, which antivirus vendors have analyzed and categorized.
 While specific details about its unique characteristics or behavior may be limited, its identification allows security software to recognize its presence and thwart it.

 The Trojan:Win32/Neoreblamy detection you can see in the lower right corner is shown to you by Microsoft Defender.
 That anti-malware software is quite OK at scanning, but prone to be basically unstable.
-It is defenseless to malware attacks, it has a glitchy user interface and problematic malware clearing capabilities.
-Therefore, the pop-up which states about the Neoreblamy is simply an alert that Defender has detected it.
+It is defenseless to malware attacks, it has a glitchy user interface and problematic malware-clearing capabilities.
+Therefore, the pop-up that states about the Neoreblamy is simply an alert that Defender has detected it.
 To remove it, you will likely need to make use of another anti-malware program.

 Is Trojan:Win32/Neoreblamy dangerous?